Ai Se Eu Te Pego

 Released on July 25, 2011, the version of Teló became a national success, reaching the top position of the Brazilian music charts, and the video of the song reached a views record on YouTube for Brazilian music, with more than 1 billion views.
-The song began having an international impact, according to Teló and Sharon Acioly, one of the authors, when the footballer player Cristiano Ronaldo began in one of the gols dancing the choreography of the song.
+According to Teló and co-author Sharon Acioly, the song gained global traction after footballer Cristiano Ronaldo performed the dance during a goal celebration.
 By the end of 2011, "Ai Se Eu Te pego" became a worldwide hit and would take Michel Teló reaching the number one spot in more than 20 countries worldwide.
-The commercial success of the Teló version was so big that "Ai Se Eu Te pego" was the six best download single of 2011, with more than 7 million units sold.
+The commercial success of the Teló version was so big that "Ai Se Eu Te pego" was the sixth best-selling single worldwide in 2012, with more than 7 million units sold that year.

 Originally, the authorship of the song was initially credited to Sharon Acioly and Antônio Dyggs.
 However, in February 2012, was revealed that Amanda Cruz, Aline Medeiros and Karine Assis Vinagre (three students from Paraíba) were the authors of the verses that would become the basis for the chorus of "Ai se eu te pego", and they ended up being recognized as the co-authors next to Acioly and Dyggs.
 Another three students, Maria Eduarda Lucena dos Santos, Marcela Quinho Ramalho and Amanda Borba Cavalcanti de Queiroga, claim in court the co-authorship of the song.

 Lyrics

-The lyrics begin with two cries of "Nossa!
-Nossa!" short for "nossa senhora" - Our Lady, the Virgin Mary, an equivalent of "Wow!" in Brazilian Portuguese.
-Then Assim você me mata, "You kill me," a common exclamation.
-Then "ai, se eu te pego, ai, ai, se eu te pego." - "Ooh, if I catch you."
-The verse then repeats with "Delícia, delícia" instead of "Nossa, nossa."
+The lyrics begin with two cries of "Nossa, nossa", short for "Nossa Senhora" – Our Lady, the Virgin Mary, an equivalent of "Wow!" in Brazilian Portuguese.
+Then follows Assim você me mata – "You'll kill me this way", another common exclamation.
+Then there's the main line, "Ai, se eu te pego / Ai, ai, se eu te pego" – "Ooh, if I catch you".
+The verse then repeats with "Delícia, delícia" – "Delicious" or "So good" – instead of "Nossa, nossa".
 The third verse of the song is the only verse with a narrative text: describing a Saturday night, a crowd beginning to dance, and summoning courage to speak to the most beautiful girl.
 Verses 4 and 5 repeat the simple exclamations of verses 1 and 2.